OfficeDev/Microsoft-Teams-Samples/samples/bot-ai-meeting-helper/README.md

 > If you do not have permission to upload custom apps (sideloading), Teams Toolkit will recommend creating and using a Microsoft 365 Developer Program account - a free program to get your own dev environment sandbox that includes Teams.

 > When the application is running for the first time, the Teams toolkit will generate an app registration along with a password and other necessary credentials which is specified in "teamsapp.local.yml".

-**Microsoft Teams Meeting Helper sample app:** [Manifest](/samples/bot-ai-meeting-helper/demo-manifest/bot-ai-meeting-helper.zip)

-- To run the demo, you must set up and grant the necessary policy.
-Please follow the second step mentioned above for instructions on how to do this.

 ## Running the sample